 In Malaysia, possession of kratom leaves is prohibited.

 In Canada, kratom can not be marketed for ingestion but can be marketed for other uses, such as burning as incense.

 The plant is controlled in Denmark, Latvia, Lithuania, Poland, Romania, and Sweden, and is prohibited in the UK.
 In Ireland, it is the highest schedule of drugs.

 It is also controlled in Australia and New Zealand.

 Kratom, taken alone and in moderation, is safe.
 Kratom is a naturally occurring substance, but that does not make it inherently safe.
 It’s important to be careful when using kratom for any reason.
-As mentioned, combining kratom with other drugs or while using other drugs, can have toxic effects.
-Likewise, it is important for kratom users to have pure, high-quality product that contains no additives, preservatives, or fillers.
+As mentioned, combining kratom with other drugs or while using other drugs can have toxic effects.
+Likewise, it is important for kratom users to have pure, high-quality products that contain no additives, preservatives, or fillers.
 Use it in moderation, and discuss dosages and how to brew tea with kratom with your doctor.

 Existing studies have also not definitively proven that kratom has any medical properties or uses.
 Choosing to use kratom is a personal decision that can only be made at the individual level, and potential users should be sure to talk with their doctors before doing so.
 Make sure it will not interact negatively with any other drugs or prescription medication you are currently taking.